Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages, and an urge to urinate frequently or urgently.

-Rarely, if women have gone through menopause or are starting to go through it, a drug to shrink the fibroid may be the only treatment needed because fibroids may continue to shrink on their own after menopause.
+Rarely, if women have gone through menopause or are starting to go through it, a drug to shrink the fibroid may be used.
+But it may not be needed because fibroids may continue to shrink on their own after menopause.

 The following drugs are commonly used: